LISA and $\gamma$-ray telescopes as multi-messenger probes of a first-order cosmological phase transition: Models for the stochastic gravitational wave background

-To model the production of GWs from (M)HD vortical turbulence, we follow the results presented in \cite{RoperPol:2022iel}: we assume that the turbulence onset is instantaneous and that, afterwards, the GW sourcing stresses are constant in time during the GW production, i.e., for a time that we denote $\delta t_{\rm fin}$ (more detail about this quantity is given below).
+To model the production of GWs from (M)HD vortical turbulence, we followed the results presented in \cite{RoperPol:2022iel}: we assumed that the onset of turbulence is instantaneous and that, afterward, the GW sourcing stresses are constant in time during the GW production, i.e., for a time that we denoted $\delta t_{\rm fin}$ (more details of this quantity are given below).
 This assumption gives a good approximation to the SGWB signal evaluated by numerical simulations in which the turbulence is inserted in the initial conditions, as demonstrated in \cite{RoperPol:2022iel} for MHD turbulence and in \cite{Auclair:2022jod} for purely vortical kinetic turbulence.
-The SGWB spectrum reads:
+The SGWB spectrum reads

 The amplitude of the SGWB spectrum scales with the square of the fraction of the total turbulent energy density $\Omega_*$, given by the sum of the vortical velocity component and the magnetic field.
-We assume $\Omega_*$ to be a fraction $\varepsilon_{\rm turb}$ of $K$,
+We assumed $\Omega_*$ to be a fraction $\varepsilon_{\rm turb}$ of $K$,

 where $\rho_{B*}$ is the magnetic energy density, $\rho_{v*}^\perp$ is the vortical component of the kinetic energy density, and $\Omega_{B*}$ and $\Omega_{v*}^\perp$ are their ratios to the total energy density.
-Note that $\Omega_{v*}^\perp$ refers to kinetic vortical motions while $K$, defined in Eq.~(\ref{K_def}), refers to the kinetic compressional motions in the form of sound waves.
+Note that $\Omega_{v*}^\perp$ refers to the kinetic vortical motion while $K$, defined in Eq.~(\ref{K_def}), refers to the kinetic compressional motion in the form of sound waves.